Best Story Ever

 —2 Corinthians 5:17

-Not only does Christ’s resurrection ensure that you can have new life (both spiritual life with God now and eternal life with him in heaven), this also means that Jesus Christ is alive in heaven today and is interceding (petitioning on behalf of) everyone who trusts in him.
+Not only does Christ’s resurrection ensure that you can have new life (both spiritual life with God now and eternal life with him in heaven), it also means Jesus Christ is alive in heaven today and is interceding (petitioning on behalf of) everyone who trusts in him.

 Because he became a man, he knows every temptation we face and can support us and help us in our struggles.